picrin/deployment/README.md

 ## Tutorial

-`websitego.go` contains golang code of a "hello world" web application, which binds to localhost:8080 and displays some text on GET / HTTP request.
+`websitego.go` contains golang code of a "hello world" web application, which binds to localhost:8080 and returns some text on HTTP GET request.
 We show a way to
 * Make an rpm with all development dependencies (everything that is required to build the project).
 * Install it.
 * Make an rpm with the website we want to deploy, again with all dependencies.